 There is also talk about a possible season 6 renewal, which would give the show some flexibility and security for some time.
 While we at first weren’t altogether confident about this idea, we will say this: The longer the wait for a renewal, the more likely it is that we’ll get one for two seasons.
 It just makes things easier for Starz than having to go through this process of negotiating every year.

 As always, we welcome your thoughts about possible Outlander renewals now in the comments.
 Meanwhile, be sure to like CarterMatt on Facebook in the event you want additional insight regarding the series right now.
 (Photo: Starz.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!